damianham/builder/README.md

 ##  Complete run through

-The following steps will create a running web application from scratch based on a mysql database existing called testdb and a database user with the logon username:password credentials of testuser:testpass
+The following steps will create application artifacts from scratch based on a mysql database existing called testdb and a database user with the logon username:password credentials of testuser:testpass